Makarov-Ivan/FireBasePractice/README.md

-# FireBasePractice
+# FireStorePractice

-this progect was created for earning some xp in firebase.
+this progect was created for earning some xp in firestore.

 ## Source